-Deutsche Bank dismisses merger talk speculation after media reports
+Deutsche Bank dismisses merger reports as 'fictions'

-FRANKFURT (Reuters) - Deutsche Bank (DBKGn.DE) has dismissed as “fictions” speculation that it might seek a merger, after media reports suggested Germany’s biggest lender might seek tie ups with Switzerland’s UBS or German peer Commerzbank.
+FRANKFURT (Reuters) - Deutsche Bank (DBKGn.DE) has dismissed speculation that it might seek a merger as “fictions”, after media reports suggested Germany’s biggest lender might seek tie ups with Switzerland’s UBS or German peer Commerzbank.

 Speculation about a possible merger has increased as Deutsche Bank battles to recover from three years of losses.

-Business daily Handelsblatt reported on Tuesday that the bank had studied the effects of a theoretical tie-up with UBS (UBSG.S), citing unnamed people familiar with the matter.
+German business daily Handelsblatt reported on Tuesday that Germany’s biggest bank had studied the effects of a theoretical tie-up with UBS (UBSG.S), citing unnamed sources.

-Handelsblatt’s report, the latest of several in the German financial press on the issue, said the UBS scenario and a potential merger with Commerzbank (CBKG.DE) was discussed at the bank’s strategy meeting with the supervisory board this month.
+The Handelsblatt report, the latest in the German financial press on the issue, said the UBS scenario and a potential merger with Commerzbank (CBKG.DE) were discussed at Deutsche Bank’s strategy meeting with the supervisory board this month.

-Deutsche Bank Chief Financial Officer James von Moltke dismissed the reports as “fictions of the press”.
+Deutsche Bank Chief Financial Officer James von Moltke on Wednesday said recent merger reports were “fictions of the press”, while UBS and Commerzbank declined to comment on Wednesday’s Handelsblatt report.

-“I have to say these days we are constantly amazed at what passes through the editorial filters and gets into the press,” he said.
+“We are constantly amazed at what passes through the editorial filters and gets into the press,” von Moltke said, adding that Deutsche Bank had a lot of work to do on the merger of its retail units, which would take several years.

-Von Moltke said the bank had a lot of work to do on the merger of its retail units, which would take several years.
+Deutsche Bank’s shares were down 0.9 percent midday, while UBS was down 0.8 percent.
+Commerzbank was up 0.3 percent.

-Reports in the media have picked up after Deutsche Bank changed its management and announced a strategic overhaul that includes thousands of job cuts and scaling back its global investment bank.
+Media reports on Deutsche Bank’s potential next steps have picked up since it changed its management and announced a strategic overhaul that includes thousands of job cuts and scaling back its global investment bank.

 On paper, a potential merger with UBS would fare better than a deal with Commerzbank as Deutsche Bank and the Swiss lender would complement each other well in the areas of investment banking and wealth management, the Handelsblatt report said.